CubeAPM

 New Relic vs Logmanager

-While Logmanager focuses narrowly on centralized log management and compliance dashboards, New Relic provides truly unified observability across every telemetry type—enhanced by AI insights and broad integrations.
-However, this power comes with greater pricing complexity and a deeper learning curve compared to Logmanager’s simplicity and cost-focused appeal.
+While Logmanager focuses narrowly on centralized log management and compliance dashboards, New Relic provides truly unified observability across every telemetry type—enhanced by AI insights and broad integrations, but at a higher pricing.

 4. Dynatrace